AnhBui1108/Wikipedia-Network-Analysis-AWS-/README.md

 #### Key Learnings:
 **For Spark**
 - Broadcast joins and repartitioning didn’t significantly help for this project.
 - Cache intermedate - that needs to be resused mutiple times significantly improves performance.
-A HUG BIG NOTE ### `Persist()` is not an action—it doesn’t trigger computation.
+A HUGE BIG NOTE ### `Persist()` is not an action—it doesn’t trigger computation.
 - Spark is lazily evaluated; for example, `.show(n=20)` computes only the first 20 rows.
 **For projects in general**
 - Ensure the code meets requirements before focusing on optimization.
-- To improve performance, explore new logic, not just different methods
+- To improve performance, also try new logic, new approach, not just different methods
+- Stick to the debugging plan and take it seriously: find a chunk of code that has the biggest impact -> create a list of possible reasons for the issue -> develop a plan to determine if each reason is valid or not -> and check them one by one.
+This time, I did had a test plan, but I didn’t follow it seriously.
+Sometimes, I ran the code repeatedly without clearly specifying the expected output or how to identify the root cause of the bug.

 #### Project 2:
 Learning from Project 1, I carefully considered two logical approaches for finding connected components in this project: